zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

     ```bash
     ssh -i "private-key.pem" root@{{ip or hostname}}
     ```

-    4.2 In terminal window, you should see something like this:
+    4.2 Execute release upgrade command
     ```bash
-    ...
-    New release '22.04.5 LTS' available.
-    Run 'do-rlease-upgrade' to upgrade to it.
-    ...
-    ```

-    4.3 Execute release upgrade command
-    ```bash
     do-release-upgrade
     ```
-    4.4 During the upgrade, it will ask to open an additional ssh daemon at `1022` port.
+    4.3 During the upgrade, it will ask to open an additional ssh daemon at `1022` port.
 Enter `y` to continue.

-    4.5 It will also ask to open the port in the firewall.
+    4.4 It will also ask to open the port in the firewall.
 This is a firewall inside the instance.
 Press `Enter` button to continue
-        Let's open the port in the Lightsail firewall.
+        Let's open the port in the AWS Lightsail firewall.

       * From bottom navigation bar of selected instance, select `Networking` tab.
       * Click `Add rule`